-A literacy program that focuses on reading comprehension, research skills, usage of the public library and fostering a love of reading.
-Frequently students in bands will meet in the Brightworks library to continue on a group reading project (either read-aloud, individual reading, or discussion of a single book in Literature Circles) or work on research skills.
+The library space focuses on usability for the student and fostering a love of reading stories and finding information, coupled with the frequent use of the San Francisco Public Library system.
+Bands meet in the Brightworks library to continue on a group reading project (either read-aloud, individual reading, or discussion of a single book) or work on research skills.
 Students visit the public library to do further research, check out books, and participate in library programs.

 Our day program is supported by fall outdoor school, a week of group bonding with entire school and staff, and a spring family camping trip weekend.
-Bands take regular field trips to local natural spots, including Glen Canyon Park, the Presidio, Crissy Field, etc. These frequent experiences in wilderness support students’ connection with and appreciation for the natural world.
+Bands take regular field trips to local natural spots, including Glen Canyon Park, the Presidio, and Crissy Field.
+These frequent experiences in wilderness support students’ connection with and appreciation for the natural world.

-On Fridays, regular band curriculum is replaced by a day of community and togetherness.
+On Fridays, regular band curriculum is replaced by an afternoon of community and togetherness.
 The students and staff spend Friday exploring and working on one of several open activities in the different spaces of the school.
 The Art Studio, Cork Floor, Science Lab, Workshop, etc. are carefully stocked with new “provocations,” intriguing and surprising materials that encourage open-ended exploration.
 The idea is to ignite passions on both sides of the table: collaborators curate materials and experiences that are designed to pique curiosity free of arc topic (allowing them to pursue particular passions, inquiries or ideas) and children play a greater role in decision-making and space exploration, engaging in interactions across bands and ages, going where their pleasure leads them.
-There are opportunities for parents to play an active part in sharing passions (not as demonstrations or lessons, however, just as someone who brings in interesting materials and explores a few possibilities, encouraging students along the way), as well as Artist/Maker/Researcher-in-Residence, administrators, etc.
+Community Friday allows students and staff to share passions and make progress on individual or group long-term projects

 Friday also brings an incredible Community Lunch tradition made by a rotating list of parents, bands, and community members that brings all of Brightworks to the table to share a meal.
 This weekly curriculum is designed to encourage community through a shared cooking and eating experience.